 mapping and governing the online world

-monte vérita - ascona - june 16-21, 2024
+monte verità - ascona - june 16-21, 2024

-submission procedure for papers
+a) submission procedure for papers

-submission procedure for working groups
+b) submission procedure for working groups

 In addition to regular paper presentations, we will also host a track of dedicated workshops to discuss topics of interest to the broader community.
-We invite proposals to organize a working groups that focuses on a specific topic during the conference.
 Potential topics may include accessing and analyzing web data, building research infrastructure, overcoming disciplinary boundaries, or other topics of general interest.
+We invite proposals to organize a working group that focuses on a specific topic during the conference.

-Each working group will be headed by one or more scholars, who will be in charge of ensuring the working group accomplishes its goals during the conference.
+Each working group will be headed by one or more scholars, who will ensure the working group accomplishes its goals during the conference.
 There will be two 90-minute slots during the conference for working group members to convene and discuss their topic of choice.
 On the last day of the conference, the working group will present its results to the plenary.
-Working group are encouraged to present (at the end of the conference or shortly thereafter) a short doc-ument that summarizes the main challenges the working group decided to focus on and proposes a roadmap to address and overcome these challenges.
-Such document can hopefully contribute to building an interdisci-plinary community on how to map and govern the online world.
+Working groups are encouraged to present (at the end of the conference or shortly thereafter) a short document that summarizes the main challenges the working group decided to focus on and proposes a roadmap to address and overcome these challenges.
+Such document can hopefully contribute to building an interdisciplinary community on how to map and govern the online world.